 In the 2-week elective, participants achieve Level 1 credentialing according to ACEP.
 There is an option to do a 4-week elective.

-For those visiting Stanford, please visit the site below stating the checklists for all visiting staff.
+Visitors to Stanford should review the checklists for all visiting staff.
 We sign Stanford's Affiliation Agreement.
-We do provide a Letter of Completion and complete the evaluation forms from your institution.
-Visiting clinical medical students and residents will need to bring your ID badge from your institution.
-Parking/Lodging is arranged by you.
+We also provide a Letter of Completion and complete evaluation forms from your institution.

-This elective is for undergraduate and medical students offered only in Winter quarter.
+This elective for undergraduate and medical student is only offered Winter quarter.

-Point-of-care ultrasound (POCUS) has become increasingly utilized and useful in multiple medical specialties, with emergency medicine in the forefront of its use.
-This course is designed to introduce POCUS to the preclinical medical student, and provide more in-depth and hands-on familiarity with POCUS for a variety of modalities.
+This course introduces Point-of-care ultrasound (POCUS) to the preclinical medical student, and provides in-depth and hands-on familiarity with POCUS for a variety of modalities.